nextflow-io/nextflow/docs/reference/syntax.md

 The argument name must be an identifier or string literal.

-When the function call is also an [expression statement](#expression-statement) and there is at least one argument, the parentheses can be omitted:
+The parentheses can be omitted when the function call is also an [expression statement](#expression-statement) and there is at least one argument:

 ```groovy
 // positional args